 Introduction to ASP.NET FileUpload

 A FileUpload server control is a control that displays a box and a browse button on the web page.
 It allows the user to select a file from the local storage and upload it to the server.
 Why did I use the term server control?
-Well, because like all other server controls, ASP.NET provides its own tag for the FileUpload control which is run at the server and the generated HTML code is returned as a response to the browser.
-So, thinking from an HTML perspective, the FileUpload control generates the HTML text box and a button that triggers the local file explorer.
+Well, because, like all other server controls, ASP.NET provides its tag for the FileUpload control, which is run at the server, and the generated HTML code is returned as a response to the browser.
+From an HTML perspective, the FileUpload control generates the HTML text box and a button that triggers the local file explorer.
 It lets the users select a file and upload it to the server.

 Syntax: